cooleydw494/codemonkeys-docs/src/assets/md/whatis.md

 [toc]

+## 🚧 Alpha Status

+There will soon be a stable Alpha release focused on establishing the framework's architecture/concepts to a point of relative stability, and providing a flexible, immediately useful default Automation that is instructional in how it utilizes the framework.

-## Overview 🌐
+## 🌐 Overview

 CodeMonkeys gives devs control over their automated GPT logic.
 The current focus is working on codebases but it is lovingly designed to enable automations of all kinds.
 This framework aims to use AI effectively, while being reliable, predictable, and tailored to your needs.
 There is a strong focus on only involving AI at crucial areas of strength, and using good old-fashioned code for everything else.

-## Alpha Status (10-10-2023) 🚧

-There will soon be a stable Alpha release focused on establishing the framework's architecture/concepts to a point of relative stability, and providing a flexible, immediately useful default Automation that is instructional in how it utilizes the framework.

-## One-shot Prompts
+## 🎯 One-shot Prompts

 CodeMonkeys is designed to utilize one-shot prompts at an atomic level, which an emphasis on breaking down AI-powered tasks into small, manageable pieces.
 The name comes from the idea that if you break down coding concerns into atomic tasks that even a monkey could do, you can get predictable results that are genuinely useful.
 This paradigm works well for simple use-cases like translating text, documenting code, writing TODOs, adding type-hints, etc.